NEST: Nested Event Stream Transformer for Sequences of Multisets: Experiments

-In downstream tasks, we obtain patient representation by encoding the truncated prefix $\mathcal{H}_{\le a}$ to predict targeted clinical events occurring after the discharge time $t_a$.
-This calculation examine FMs' performances on preventive risk prediction.
+In downstream tasks, we obtain patient representation by encoding the truncated prefix $\big((\mathcal{X}_i, T_i)\big)_{\le a}$ to predict targeted clinical events occurring after the discharge time $T_a$.
+This calculation examines FMs' performances on preventive risk prediction.

-We curated three binary classification cohorts: (i) Home Health Care 30-day readmission ($20\%$), (ii) Autism Spectrum Disorder (ASD) ($3\%$), and (iii) Recurrent Acute Otitis Media (rAOM) ($22\%$).
-More details of the data pipeline and cohorts' clinical significance are provided in Appendix~\ref{appx:ehr}.
+We curated three binary classification cohorts: (i) Recurrent Acute Otitis Media (rAOM) ($22\%$), (ii) Autism Spectrum Disorder (ASD) ($2.1\%$), (iii) Home Health Care 30-day readmission ($20\%$).
+More details of the data pipeline and cohorts' clinical significance are provided in Appendix~\ref{appx:proprietary-ehr}.
 These tasks focus on pediatric cohorts, aiming to support in-house clinical decision-making for preventive care.
 We benchmark our model's performance on these tasks against count-based LightGBM \citep{ke2017lightgbm, wornow2023ehrshot} and CORE-BEHRT \cite{odgaard2024core}.

 In Table \ref{tab:private-ehr-ds}, for foundation models, we report performance under both nonlinear probing (with the backbone frozen) and full fine-tuning (with the backbone adapted to the downstream task).